Enoch calendar

-The Enoch calendar (or Enochian calendar) is an ancient calendar described in the pseudepigraphal Book of Enoch.
+The Enoch calendar (or Enochian calendar) is an ancient calendar described in the pseudepigraphal First Book of Enoch.
 It divided the year into four seasons of exactly 13 weeks.
-Each season consisted of two 30-day months followed by one 31-day month, with the 31st day ending the season, so that Enoch's year consisted of exactly 364 days.
+Each season consisted of two 30-day months followed by one 31-day month, with the 31st day ending the season, so that Enoch's year described from a perspective of the heavens consisted of exactly 364 days.